lian-rr/clio/README.md

 go build --tags "fts5" .
 ```

+> Remeber to add the binary path to your `PATH` environment variable

 ## Features

 - 📚 **Command Library**: Browse a comprehensive list of terminal commands with detailed descriptions.
 - 📖 **Command Explanations**: Get beginner-friendly explanations of commands, powered by OpenAI.
 - 🔍 **Search and Filter**: Quickly find commands by name, keyword, or functionality.
+- 📋 **History**: See previous uses of the command with the arguments used.

 ### Roadmap
 - Export/Import command library.
-- History of previous uses.
 - Configure custom Explanation engines (e.g Ollama)
 - Custom Themes
 - Custom Keymaps

 ## Configuration
-In case you want to customize some of **CLIo** options
+In case you want to customize some of **CLIo**'s options
 you can provide the necessary configuration in the config file.

 **CLIo** checks for the configuration in the `$HOME/.config/clio/clio.toml` file.
+This path can be replaced by setting the `CLIO_CONFIG_PATH` environment variable.

 ### Example config
 ```toml